HerrMotz/bachelor-thesis/publication/main.typ

   $G P$ is a graph pattern,
   $D S$ is an RDF Dataset (essentially a set of RDF graphs),
   $S M$ is a set of solution modifiers and
   $R$ is a result form.
-A *SPARQL SELECT-query* is a SPARQL query, where $R$ is a _projection statement_.
-Furthermore, a SELECT-query has requires a _projection variables_, which will be returned as results and a _selection-clause_ (indicated by the keyword `WHERE`), which contains Basic Graph Patterns (see @def:bgp).
+A *SPARQL-SELECT query* is a SPARQL query, where $R$ is a _projection statement_.
+Furthermore, a SELECT query has requires a _projection variables_, which will be returned as results and a _selection-clause_ (indicated by the keyword `WHERE`), which contains Basic Graph Patterns (see @def:bgp).
 ]<def:sparql_query>

 #remark[